Misused Scripture: Proverbs 13:24 - Spare the Rod

 But that's not the last thing that Scripture has to say about parenting.
 Compare that with Paul's instructions to parents in Ephesians 6: "Don't provoke your children to anger."
 And that's in a passage that's all about the mutual submission of everyone to everyone, including parents and kids!

 Biblical scholars call this a redemptive movement hermeneutic.
 It takes the Bible seriously and even notes the places that really grind against our modern sensibilities.
 And, importantly, it doesn't read all verses of Scripture as if they were on a level playing field.
 The instructions for genocide in Joshua should not be read with the same level of authority as Jesus' Sermon on the Mount.
 Yes, Proverbs really promotes beating your children.
-But that doesn't mean the Bible does.
+But that doesn't mean the Bible as a whole does.

 Because, remember, the Bible is a library of records of people's experiences with God.
-Built into those records are contradictions, retractions, attempts at trying to say old things in new ways, or even scrapping the old ways altogether.
+Built into those records are contradictions, retractions, and attempts at trying to say old things in new ways, or even scrapping the old ways altogether.
 To read one verse of the Bible as if it's the final statement on a topic is not taking the Bible seriously.
-To attempt to flatten those contradictions and internal arguments Scripture is not taking the Bible seriously.
+To attempt to flatten those contradictions and internal arguments within Scripture is not taking the Bible seriously.

-To reclaim Scripture for love and liberation is to, first, pay attention to the best part of that verse, a desire to save your child from the grave; secondly, to mourn the generations who came before us whose parents and parents' parents thought that child abuse was the best option; and, finally, to creatively discover together ways that we can raise our children, not provoking them to anger, but raising them in love and, as much as it depends on us, without fear.
+To reclaim Scripture for love and liberation is to, first, pay attention to the best part of that verse: a desire to save your child from the grave.
+Secondly, to mourn the generations who came before us whose parents and parents' parents thought that child abuse was the best option.
+And finally, to creatively discover together ways that we can raise our children—not provoking them to anger, but raising them in love and, as much as it depends on us, without fear.